And let us not grow weary of doing good,

 What you need to know.

 We are still in the early stages of planning and will have more information in January.
-We plan on attending the conference on July 16-19, at the University of the Ozarks, in Clarksville, AR.
+We plan on attending the conference on June 22-26, at Washingto University, St. Louis, MO.

 REGISTRATION FORMS